Graham Reid | | 4 min read

 Saturated in drugs and alcohol, louche and loose, ramshackle and perhaps even poorly "produced" by Jimmy Miller (on the start of a long emotional decline which ended here), Exile had its emotional genesis in Britain where they (Keith Richards particularly) were being hounded by police -- and the realisation they were bleeding money to the taxman.

-They'd also done some recordings in Britain they took with them on the move to self-imposed "exile" in the south of France -- which in truth meant undisciplined sessions in the basement of Richards' mansion (a former Nazi hangout) with whomever turned up . . .
+They'd also done some recordings in Britain so took those with them on the move to self-imposed "exile" in the south of France -- which in truth meant undisciplined sessions in the basement of Richards' mansion (a former Nazi hangout) with whomever turned up . . .

 As Charlie Watts observes, Exile wasn't "made as an album", it was just "recording".
 But that's like Truman Capote saying Kerouac's On the Road wasn't writing, it was just typing.